ClusterHQ/flocker/docs/reference/authentication.rst

 You can run ``flocker-ca --help`` for a full list of available commands.
 For API user certificates, run the ``flocker-ca create-api-certificate`` command from the same directory containing the certificate authority files generated when you first :ref:`installed the cluster <authentication>`.

-Run ``flocker-ca create-api-certificate <username>``, where ``<username>`` is a unique username for an API user.
+Run ``flocker-ca create-api-certificate <username>``:

 .. code-block:: console

-   $ flocker-ca create-api-certificate alice
+   $ flocker-ca create-api-certificate user
-   Created alice.crt and alice.key.
+   Created user.crt and user.key.
 You can now give these to your API end user so they can access the control service API.

+.. note:: In this command ``<username>`` is a unique username for an API user.
+   Please note though that ``flocker-deploy`` requires these files to be named :file:`user.crt` and :file:`user.crt`.
+   If you intend on using ``flocker-deploy``, you will need to rename your files to :file:`user.crt` and :file:`user.crt`.

-The two files generated will correspond to the username you specified in the command, in this example ``alice.crt`` and ``alice.key``.
+The two files generated will correspond to the username you specified in the command, in this example ``user.crt`` and ``user.key``.

 You should securely provide a copy of these files to the API end user, as well as a copy of the cluster's public certificate, the ``cluster.crt`` file.

 Using an API certificate to authenticate